What Is a Nassau?

 Know when to press

 Press when you have momentum or when the remaining holes favor your game.
 Pressing out of frustration usually makes things worse.
-Think of it as a calculated investment, not a panic move.
+Think of it as a calculated move, not a panic move.

 Protect a lead on the back 9

-The back 9 carries extra weight because it often determines the overall bet too.
-If you won the front, playing conservatively on the back can lock up 2 of 3 bets.
+The back 9 carries extra weight because it often determines the overall match too.
+If you won the front, playing conservatively on the back can lock up 2 of 3 segments.

 Use presses as psychological weapons